Skip to main content

 Departments

-Department of Media, Design, Learning and Cognition (IMDLC)
+Department of Design, Media and Educational Sciences (IDMU)

 PhD plan

-The PhD plan must ensure that the PhD student, in consultation with their supervisor, carefully considers and formulates the purpose, content and schedule of the study programme.
-The PhD plan is the basis for the PhD Board’s assessment of whether the course of study is realistic, reasonably planned and of sufficient academic quality.
-It forms the basis for the regular evaluations that are crucial for the continuation of the study programme for the rest of the study period.
-At the end of the programme, the PhD plan makes it possible to assess whether the programme has been satisfactorily completed and whether the achieved results are in accordance with the planned programme.
+The PhD plan ensures that the PhD student, in consultation with the supervisor, carefully considers and formulates the purpose, content, and timetable of the study.
+The plan is the basis for the Head of the Doctoral School’s assessment of whether it is a realistically and sensibly planned study of sufficient academic quality.
+It forms the basis for the regular evaluations crucial for the continuation of the study throughout the study period.
+At the end of the PhD programme, the PhD plan enables an assessment of whether the education has been satisfactorily completed and whether the achieved result is in line with the planned progression.

 The PhD plan must therefore include:

-• A description of the PhD project, which will normally build on the project description submitted with the application
+• A description of the PhD project, usually building on the project description submitted with the application.

-• The form of the thesis: monograph or anthological thesis (for anthological theses, any co-authorships must be stated)
+• The form of the thesis: monograph or anthology (if an anthology, specify any co-authorships).

-• Language of the thesis (Danish or English; other languages must be specifically argued for)
+• The language of the thesis (Danish or English; specific reasons must be provided for any other language).

-• An indication of the organisation of supervision for the first year, based on an alignment of expectations between the PhD student and the supervisor
+• An indication of the form of supervision for the first year based on an alignment of expectations between the PhD student and the supervisor.

-• Any copyright agreements, e.g. if the PhD programme is to be carried out in collaboration between several parties
+• Any agreements on copyright, e.g., if the PhD programme is carried out in collaboration with multiple parties.

 Alignment of expectations regarding supervision

-The PhD plan must include a separate section on the organisation of supervision, which details the alignment of expectations between the supervisor and the PhD student regarding supervision during the first year of the programme.
+The PhD plan should include a separate section on the form of supervision, detailing the alignment of expectations between the supervisor and the PhD student regarding supervision in the first year of the process.

-The expectation alignment for the following years forms part of your first-year, second-year and fifth-semester evaluations.
-The report should include a description of how the supervision will be implemented in practice:
+Expectation alignment for subsequent years occurs as part of your 1st-year, 2nd-year, and 5th-semester evaluations.
+The explanation should specify how the supervision will be concretely implemented:

 • Meeting frequency